machine-learning-apps/gke-kubeconfig/README.md

 - Inside a Docker container running in Actions, $GITHUB_WORKSPACE is mounted such that this directory always equals `/github/workspace`. **Therefore, the kubeconfig file in a subsequent action running in a Docker container can be found at `/github/workspace/.kube/config`**

-- Outside a Docker container $GITHUB_WORKSPACE is not `/github/workspace` but rather a different directory.
+- Note that outside a Docker container $GITHUB_WORKSPACE is not `/github/workspace` (you must reference the environment variable to see the directory).

 The purpose of this action is to retrieve a kubeconfig file so that other actions can use `kubectl` to interact with your GKE cluster.
 An overview of how to retrieve this config file manually are located in [these docs](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl)